You can generally sue a company for food poisoning if the following applies:

 If your illness is bacterial, genetic testing will need to be conducted to get a DNA “fingerprint” of the bacteria.
 This is generally done with pulsed-field gel electrophoresis (PFGE) and/or whole-genome sequencing (WGS).
 These fingerprints, actually genetic patterns, are used as evidence in a lawsuit against a corporation that sold contaminated food.

-Pritzker Hageman, a national food poisoning litigation law firm, has won millions for victims of food poisoning, including a settlement for over $6 million and a $7.5 million verdict.
+We are a national food poisoning litigation law firm, and we have used PFGE and WGS evidence to win millions for victims of food poisoning, including a settlement for over $6 million and a $7.5 million verdict.

-Our lawyers represent clients like you in personal injury and wrongful death lawsuits throughout the United States.
+Our lawyers help people like you sue for food poisoning and win personal injury and wrongful death lawsuits.
+We have helped people in almost every state in the United States.
 We are not paid unless you win.

 Under the law, a person injured by food poisoning has to prove three things in order to make a successful strict liability claim in a food poisoning case:

+This involves a number of disciplines including medicine, microbiology, epidemiology, sanitation, food safety, and agriculture, among others.
 But ultimately, all of the facts deduced from these disciplines have to be judged according to the law in the state in which the injury occurred.
-Simply put, what is that law and what does it require (and, equally important, not require)?
+Simply put, what is that law, and what does it require (and, equally important, not require)?